 With each monthly project are the instructions that lead to success or success with corrections along the way.
-The directions include written instructions alongside graphics to help better understand the details (and helps those who can’t read).
+The directions include written instructions alongside graphics to help better understand the details (and helps those who can’t read yet).
 As the adult helping their child, the directions have helped me as well!
 Children begin to associate projects as not just the whole but rather the pieces and steps needed to put a larger concept together.

-When we began the Build & Grow workshops, I was reading every step and explaining to my children, however over time they began taking ownership of each project.
-With each boost in confidence, they set up their workspace, then they began identifying the pieces in the instructions, to hammering independently, to now handling the whole project independently.
-Children will ALWAYS need your guidance so never leave them unattended during a workshop.)
+When we began the Build & Grow workshops, I was reading every step and explaining to my children; however, over time they began taking ownership of each project.
+With each boost in confidence, they set up their workspace, then they began identifying the pieces in the instructions, hammering independently, and now handling the whole project by themselves.
+Despite their independence, children will ALWAYS need your guidance so never leave them unattended during a workshop.

 Enhances Fine Motor Skills

 Fine motor skills are critical in building projects.
-To place the nails in the right space to then hammer the nails is all fine motor skills.
+Placing the nails in the right space and then hammering the nails all requires fine motor skills.
 We have noticed an improvement in our children’s fine motor skills partially due to their continual participation in building projects.
 For them, they are thinking about completing the final project so they are not thinking about the challenges of holding the hammer and nails.